Update cookies preferences

 SCADA systems are now able to integrate Web technologies and this way provide remote access to the technology monitoring systems via the Internet.
 This way it is possible to monitor technologies not only on normal PCs, but also on tablets, smartphones, etc.

-SCADA systems are used in all sectors where it is necessary to gather technological data and monitor the correct progression of processes, e.g.: energetics (power plants, heating plants, switchrooms, exchanger stations, ...), manufacturing (production lines, smelting plants, chemical plants, packaging lines, warehouses, ...), building management (air conditioning, security, access systems,...), ecology (emissions monitoring, water treatment plants, ...) and many other.
+SCADA systems are used in all sectors where it is necessary to gather technological data and monitor the correct progression of processes.
+For example energetics (power plants, heating plants, switchrooms, exchanger stations, ...), manufacturing (production lines, smelting plants, chemical plants, packaging lines, warehouses, ...), building management (air conditioning, security, access systems,...), ecology (emissions monitoring, water treatment plants, ...) and many other.

 SCADA systems are now much more affordable than in the past and therefore penetrate new areas outside industry sectors – for example family houses, ... and are used by technological enthusiasts in other areas.